helenijevans/happy-bday-app/README.md

 * Research into importing birthdays from FB/Google
 * Online server for graphic storage (API interaction)
 * Collaboration on cards
+* Instead of one big canvas, everyone has their own individual card for an event carousel.
+We could make cards private.
+* Make carousel thumbnail (first image) a sort of summary

 * any card? (future scope)